This is a work in progress

 Green: Full Precision (12 parameters)

 Iterative convergence is fairly slow, but quite acceptable for factory calibrations.
 I tried moving the calibration to the embedded system but it took minutes and minutes to converge.
 One final improvement by another co-worker, Eric E., sped up the calibration algorithm.
 He linearized the problem.
-Useable answers came with only a few iterations.
+Usable answers came with only a few iterations.
 I saw that we could now put the calibration in our compasses.
 The new calibrations took seconds to produce fractional degree results.
 Users could attain near-factory accuracy in the field .